Directors' & Officers' insurance

 Assistant Vice President, Financial Risks

 Gilang joined Howden in April 2015 as Account Executive in Financial SME & Affinity Risks Division.
 Having been promoted in January 2019 as Business Manager, he was given a new role to lead Financial Specialty Risks & JBI .
 He is responsible for client servicing in Financial Specialty Risks area and making sure to meet our client expectation.

 Prior to joining Howden, Gilang worked with PT.
 Asuransi Jasa Indonesia (Persero) for 5 years as marketing.

-Gilang completed his Bachelor Degree of Sociology Program at Faculty of Social & Political Sciences in University of Indonesia.
-He also holds professional qualification Ahli Pialang Asuransi dan Reassurance Indonesia (APAI).
+Gilang completed his bachelor's degree of Sociology Program at Faculty of Social & Political Sciences in University of Indonesia.
+He also holds professional qualification Ahli Pialang Asuransi dan Reassurance Indonesia (APAI) and Certified Indonesian Insurance & Reinsurance Broker (CIIB).
 Gilang also qualified at Level 5 for professional Insurance Broker certification based on Indonesian regulation.

 We’re approachable, insightful and won’t dive in to the hard sell

 Got a question?
 We're always happy to help